Mike Stock: Recent

-In 2005 Stock briefly teamed up with Pete Waterman to write and produce a single for The Sheilas, a novelty group created by the Sheilas' Wheels car insurance brand and again in 2010, collaborating on the UK's entry in the Eurovision Song Contest, "That Sounds Good To Me".
+In 2005, Stock briefly teamed up with Pete Waterman to write and produce a single for the Sheilas, a novelty group created by the Sheilas' Wheels car insurance brand, and again in 2010, collaborating on the UK's entry in the Eurovision Song Contest, "That Sounds Good to Me".

-Most recently Stock formed the company 'The Show 4 Kids'.
-Stock created the pop musical-The Go!Go!Go!
+Most recently, Stock formed the company The Show 4 Kids.
+Stock created the pop musical The Go!Go!Go!
 Show with Steve Crosby to popular and critical acclaim, featuring new songs written and produced by Stock and Crosby.
-The Go!Go!Go!
-Show debuted at the Leicester Square Theatre, London in July 2010 and was performed daily at Alton Towers through the entirety of their 2011 season as their resident attraction.
-During the summer of 2011 The Go!Go!Go!
-Show began a regional tour of theatres across the UK finishing at the Garrick Theatre, London in October.
+The show debuted at the Leicester Square Theatre, London in July 2010 and was performed daily at Alton Towers through the entirety of their 2011 season as their resident attraction.
+During the summer of 2011, The Go!Go!Go!
+Show began a regional tour of theatres across the UK, finishing at the Garrick Theatre, London in October.

-In summer 2012 The Go!Go!Go!
+In summer 2012, The Go!Go!Go!
 Show debuted a new live show at the Empire Cinema in London's Leicester Square.
 It marked the first time in over 50 years that the famous venue has hosted live entertainment.
-Later that year The Go!Go!Go!
+Later that year, The Go!Go!Go!
 Show was commissioned by Nickelodeon for television.
-It will air on UK channel Nick Jr from April 2013.
+It aired on the UK channel Nick Jr, starting in April 2013.

-In 2013, Stock worked on a cartoon character called The Retrobot, which was an 80's robot who was fed up with modern culture.
-That Christmas, the character released a song called "Christmas Robot" which went viral, but did not compete for the Christmas chart.
-The Retrobot did parody covers, a Radio 1 Live Lounge version of "Christmas Robot", and, a short time afterwards, a short lived comedy news channel.
+In 2013, Stock worked on a cartoon character called the Retrobot, which depicts a 1980s robot who is fed up with modern culture.
+That Christmas, the character released a song called "Christmas Robot", which went viral, but did not compete for the Christmas chart.
+The Retrobot did parody covers, a Radio 1's Live Lounge version of "Christmas Robot", and, a short time afterwards, a short-lived comedy news channel.

 In 2014, Stock worked with Shayne Ward on his comeback album Closer.
 Stock co-wrote and produced all 14 tracks on the album.
-Closer was released on 12 April 2015 reaching number 17 in the UK charts and hit Number 2 on the UK Independent Album Charts.
+Closer was released on 12 April 2015, reaching number 17 in the UK chart, and hit number 2 on the UK Independent Albums Chart.

-Summer 2015 also showed renewed work with Nicki French with the single "This Love".
+2015 also showed renewed work with Nicki French with the single "This Love".